European shares fall on China growth jitters

 "Concerns regarding China, comments from the finance minister and whether additional economic stimulus will be applied also appear to be hitting investor sentiment."

-Shares in Rio fell 3.8 percent and BHP Billiton lost 3.5 percent, falling along with prices for such metals as copper, nickel, zinc and aluminium.
+Shares in Rio were down 3.4 percent and BHP Billiton was down 2.6 percent, falling along with prices for such metals as copper, nickel, zinc and aluminium.

 Iron ore prices also tumbled, plagued by worries about excess supply.
 Spot iron ore prices have tumbled by nearly 40 percent this year, sparking speculation that big London-listed mining companies will have to slash their dividends.